tremor-rs/tremor-www/docs/guides/basics.md

   # import the `troy::connectors` module
   use troy::connectors;

-  # define our own main pipeline
+  # define our main pipeline
   define pipeline main
-  # the exit port is not a dafault port so we have to overwrite the built in port selection
+  # the exit port is not a default port, so we have to overwrite the built-in port selection
   into out, exit
   pipeline
     # use the `std::string` module